Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective

-\textbf{Transformation Matrix Optimization.} The pseudocode of training algorithm is presented in Appendix ~\ref{app:pseudocode}.
+\textbf{Transformation matrix optimization.} We provide the pseudocode of the complete training algorithm in Appendix ~\ref{app:pseudocode}.
 Notably, a direct implementation of $\mathcal{M}$ as a dense $|\mathcal{V}|\times|\mathcal{V}|$ matrix is computationally prohibitive due to the large vocabulary size.
-To mitigate this, we parameterize $\mathcal{M}$ via a low-rank decomposition $\mathcal{M}=\mathbf{E}+\mathbf{AB}$, where $\mathbf{E}$ denotes the identity matrix, and $\mathbf{A}\in\mathbb{R}^{|\mathcal{V}|\times r}$ and $\mathbf{B}\in\mathbb{R}^{r\times|\mathcal{V}|}$ are learnable matrices with decomposition rank $r$.
+To mitigate this issue, we adopt a parameter-efficient formulation by decomposing $\mathcal{M}$ into a low-rank structure, $\mathcal{M}=\mathbf{E}+\mathbf{AB}$, where $\mathbf{E}$ denotes the identity matrix, and $\mathbf{A}\in\mathbb{R}^{|\mathcal{V}|\times r}$ and $\mathbf{B}\in\mathbb{R}^{r\times|\mathcal{V}|}$ are learnable matrices with decomposition rank $r$.
 Moreover, directly computing full gradients renders the optimization of $\mathcal{L}_\text{grad}$ intractable due to their high dimensionality.
 To this end, we adopt the gradients of the student model's second-to-last layer as a surrogate in the loss calculation, as they contain rich task-relevant information and closely align with the model’s predicting behaviors.
 Inspired by LoRA, we initialize $\mathbf{A}$ from $\mathcal{N}(0,1)$ and initialize $\mathbf{B}=\mathbf{0}$, so that $\mathcal{M}$ starts from $\mathbf{E}$ and ensures $Z'=Z$ at the beginning of training.
 This initialization yields more stable gradients and improves optimization effectiveness \cite{hu2022lora}.